-Second Class requirement 6 is all about responding to an emergency with the appropriate first aid.
+The Second Class first aid requirements are all about responding to an emergency with the appropriate first aid.
 Scouts learn how to handle situations from simple wounds to hurry cases.
 They also learn how to prevent accidents and injuries.

 6a.
 Demonstrate first aid for the following: